aidant842/MilestoneProject4/README.md

 21. ~~***NOT YET FIXED*** Issue with nav links appearing when background is clicked, caused by out of place js.~~ &#9745;
 22. ~~***NOT YET FIXED*** Clicking cancel on delete modal doesn't close the modal.~~ &#9745;
 23. ~~***NOT YET FIXED*** If delivery info isn't set None displaying on profile.~~ &#9745;
-24. ***NOT YET FIXED*** Not able to checkout more than 4 items at a time, a restriction with stripe only allowing 500 characters in the metadata.
+24. ~~***NOT YET FIXED*** Not able to checkout more than 4 items at a time, a restriction with stripe only allowing 500 characters per value in the metadata.~~ Split into key, value pairs before sending.
 </details>

 ## Code Notes